naheim/rTutorials/manipulatedf.md

 > text(x=1:25, y=0:24, labels=1:25) # adds labels below the points
 ````

+### Variable questions:
+1. Let's say you have a matrix named bestData.
+How would you get the value stored in the 7<sup>th</sup> column, 12<sup>th</sup> row?

+2. Lets say you have a vector called beanHeights.
+It has 4 values, each representing the height of your bean plants in feet.
+You want to convert the heights to inches.
+How would you go about doing that with the shortest bit of code?

+3. Lets say you also have a vector with 4 values called beanHeightsJune that has your bean plant heights from June.
+How would you go about calculating the June heights as a proportion of their heights today?

 ## <a name="reading"></a>Start of with Good Habits!
 An absolute necessity for R to be a useful tool, is the construction of scripts.
 In the context computer languages, a script is a series of commands that can be exectuted in a program--in our case R. An R script is written and saved as a plain text file.
 When you are working on a problems set or research project, you should always construct a script.
 The benefit of a script is that it saves your work.
 Imageine you are working on a project that requires many steps: read in data, reformat data, run multiple statistical analyses, and finally construct one or more plots.
 A script allows you to have all of the relevant commands saved in one space so you can work on it later or come back another time to make modifications.
 Trust me, you don't want to spend time rewriting commands over and over every time you take a break from coding.